IBM-Bluemix-Docs/java/spring-metrics.md

 When naming metrics, Spring and Micrometer recommend following a naming comvention that splits words with a `.` rather than using camelCase or `_`, or other approaches.
 This is because Micrometer will be relaying those metrics to the configured destination(s), and will perform any name conversions as needed to meet the requirements of the destinations.

-## Configuring Metrics with Spring Boot
+## Configuring metrics with Spring Boot
 {: #spring-metrics-configuration}

 The following sections will outline how enable Spring Boot Actuator metrics using Micrometer to collect metrics and provide an endpoint for Prometheus for each release, starting with Spring Boot 2 as the most current.